binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

   * File content testing
   * Filesystem flags testing

 In saying that, if you have an agentless (running from somewhere else) file integrity checker or even several of them running on different machines and as part of their scope are checking Monit, then the attacker is going to have to find the agentless file integrity checker(s) and disable them also without being noticed.
 Especially as I disguised in regards to Stealth, that the recommendation was that the Monitor not accept any incoming connections, and be in a physically safe location.
-This is increasing the level difficulty significantly.
+This is increasing the level of difficulty for an attacker significantly.

 You could and should also have NIDs running on your network which makes this even more likely that an attacker is going to step on a land mine.

-_Todo_

 #### Statistics Graphing

-_Todo_

 #### Host Intrusion Detection Systems (HIDS)